 If you are interested in volunteering with us, fill out either or both application(s) below and send through email along with your resume.

-For over 14 years, each Spring Break, law students, under the supervision of Clinic faculty, have traveled to Harlingen, Texas, near the US-Mexico border, to provide legal assistance to immigrants and refugees being held in detention by the Department of Homeland Security.
-Students participating in this service trip have the opportunity to visit detention facilities (including juvenile detention facilities), interview clients, assisted with factual and legal research, present cases in court and otherwise assisted the work of attorneys and paralegals at ProBAR, a not-for-profit organization dedicating to serving immigrants and refugees in detention.
+Each year during spring break, four law students under the supervision of clinical faculty travel to Harlingen, Texas, near the U.S.-Mexico border, to provide legal assistance to immigrants and refugees being held in detention by the Department of Homeland Security.
+Students visit detention facilities (including juvenile detention facilities), interview clients, assist with factual and legal research, present cases in court and otherwise assist in the work of attorneys and paralegals at ProBAR, a not-for-profit organization dedicated to serving immigrants and refugees in detention.
 Applications for the trip are accepted in January.